trueheart78/trueheart78.com/games.md

 1. Mirror's Edge: Catalyst (PS4)
    - Played for a couple hours and it was alright.
    - Don't have any desire to play it more.
+1. Inside (PS4)
+   - Had it spoiled for me.

 <!-- jettisoned:end -->
 <a name='planned-purchases'></a>